Samsung/tizen-docs/docs/open-source-tizen/release-notes/tizen-3-0-m2.md

   - Power state actor for supporting several profiles and devices has been added.
 - Debug and fail-safe handling system enhancement
   - New kmsg and pipe log backend have been added.
-  - The kmsg, pipe, and android logger backends are supported.
+  - The kmsg, pipe, and Android&trade; logger backends are supported.
   - Runtime watchdog functionality has been added.
   - Callstack generation based on ptrace is supported as an option to eliminate the double crash issue.
 - Feedback system enhancement
   - Feedback daemon to support multiple patterns has been added.
   - Various patterns are supported, such as a combination of duration and waiting.
 - System information enhancement
-  - GDBM backend to support a light-weight system registry has been added to improve performance.
+  - GDBM backend to support a light-weight system registry to improve performance has been added.
 - Cynara-based dbus policy support through dbus-daemon
   - Privilege-based access check has been added.
 - New APIs